The structure of Stytra¶

 Experiment object, which links all components that may be used in an experiment: stimulus presentation, camera, animal tracking, metadata and logging.
 This organization enables composing different experimental paradigms with full code reuse.
 Improvement of different modules (e.g. the user interface, plotting or tracking) is therefore reflected in all experimental setups, and support for a new piece of hardware or tracking function can be added with minimal effort and interference

 with other parts of the project.
 Online image processing is organized along

 a sequence of steps: first, images are acquired from the camera, then the image is filtered and tracked, and the tracking results are saved.
-Acquisition, tracking and data saving occur in separate processes (depicted in blue, purple, and green in the diagram below).
+Acquisition, tracking and data saving occur in separate processes (depicted in blue, purple, and green in the diagram above).